snrnats/doc-centre/docfx_project/pro/index.md

 PRO is Sorted's carrier and delivery management platform.
 Featuring both a DIY API toolkit and a lightweight UI, PRO helps you manage your shipping from checkout to the customer's doorstep.

 > [!NOTE]
 > This site provides help and support for PRO version 1 (Consignments).
-We about to launch a major update, adding support for PRO version 2 (Shipments).
+We are about to launch a major update, adding support for PRO version 2 (Shipments).
 For a preview of the new content, click [here](https://docs-preview.sorted.com/pro/).

 </p>
 </div>